 Fully or partially, they have learned to sort out and handle their own crimes and faults.
 With considerable difficulty, it is true, they have come to behave like adults by accepting their limitations.

-True, it took years of soul-searching but in the end Western Germany and, since the collapse of communism, a reunited Germany chose not to blame the West for its past behavior or subsequent fate.
+True, it took years of soul-searching, but in the end Western Germany and, since the collapse of communism, a reunited Germany chose not to blame the West for its past behavior or subsequent fate.
 Nor does Germany blame the United States today for its problems and difficulties.
 On the contrary, Germany has become a mature and responsible member of the international community.

 Why can’t Russia do the same?

-Gati points out, they admitted Russia to the Council of Europe, the G-8 and the World Trade Organization, trying to make it a responsible stakeholder in the international system.
-The West contributed to Russia’s economic stabilization during the 1990s and helped pay to clean up its nuclear facilities.
-Western leaders were optimistic that Russia was finally becoming a “normal” country.
+Gati points out they took Russia into the Council of Europe, the G-8 and the World Trade Organization, trying to make it a responsible stakeholder in the international system.
+The West contributed to Russia’s economic stabilization during the 1990s and helped pay to clean up its nuclear sites.
+Western leaders were optimistic that Russia was becoming a “normal” country.

 Gati believes that if Russians “still feel humiliated, it is because of their leaders’ wish to divert attention from their own corrupt practices and their own incompetence to Western ‘machinations’.”

-They would take advantage of a neighbor’s weakness — as the Soviet Union did in Central and Eastern Europe after the Second World War and Putin’s Russia did in Georgia and Ukraine — so the West must do the same.
+They would take advantage of a neighbor’s weakness — as the Soviet Union did in Central and Eastern Europe after the Second World War and as Putin’s Russia did in Georgia and Ukraine — so the West must do the same.

-They would hide behind seemingly noble principles like humanitarian intervention and self-determination to get away with toppling unfriendly regimes and annexing the territory of other nations, so that’s what the West must have done in Kosovo and Libya.
+They would hide behind seemingly noble principles, like humanitarian intervention and self-determination, to get away with toppling unfriendly regimes and annexing the territory of other nations, so that’s what the West must have done in Kosovo and Libya.